-Previously, Elizabeth taught English in Bangkok and scuba diving in Bali.
-She has a degree in journalism from Indiana University.
+Previously, Elizabeth worked as a field interviewer for several national academic survey research projects.
+Before that, she taught English in Thailand and worked as a PADI scuba instructor in Bali.
+Her degree in journalism is from Indiana University.

 What does well-being mean to me?